Cowden to Hever walk

 - Take the path heading east which goes across the River Eden to The Warren.
 Continue on a track towards Penshurst, then on the B2188 into the village.

-- There is a fine view of a large mill pond opposite a particularly attractive oast-house conversion from the lane to the left, but to continue the walk turn right onto the lane.
-Almost immediately it comes to a “Private Road” sign where you turn right onto a wide track with a bridleway marker, heading SE.
+- There is a fine view of a large mill pond opposite a particularly attractive oast-house conversion from the lane to the left, but the walk continues in the other direction.
+Almost immediately turn right in front of a “Private Road” sign onto a wide track with a bridleway marker, heading SE.
 In 100m this comes to a tall hedge, where you turn left through a metal kissing gate.

 - Follow a fenced path around two edges of a large field, with more kissing gates along the way.
 From the opposite corner continue along a path to a footbridge, crossing over the River Eden?.
 Turn half-right to go across a patch of grass towards a small metal gate (not the fieldgate to its left).